Wind power in India: History

 In 2015, the MNRE set the target for Wind Power generation capacity by 2022 at 60,000 MW.

-East and Northeast regions have no grid-connected wind power plant as of December 2017.

-No offshore wind farm is under implementation as of December 2017.
+No offshore wind farm was under implementation as of December 2017.

-However, an Offshore Wind Policy was announced in 2015 and presently weather stations and Lidars are being set up by NIWE at some locations.

-The first offshore wind farm is planned near Dhanushkodi in Tamil Nadu.
+However, an Offshore Wind Policy was announced in 2015 and, as of 2017, weather stations and Lidars were being set up by NIWE at some locations.
+As of 2018, the first offshore wind farm was planned near Dhanushkodi in Tamil Nadu.

 Electricity generation

-Wind power accounts for nearly 10% of India's total installed power generation capacity and generated 62.03 TWh in the fiscal year 2018–19, which is nearly 4% of total electricity generation.
-The capacity utilisation factor is nearly 19.33% in the fiscal year 2018–19 (16% in 2017–18, 19.62% in 2016–17 and 14% in 2015–16).
+Wind power accounts for nearly 10% of India's total installed utility power generation capacity and generated 80.27 TWh in the fiscal year 2024–25, which is nearly 4.43% of total electricity generation.
+The capacity utilization factor is nearly 18% in the fiscal year 2022–23 (19.33% in 2018–19, 16% in 2017–18, 19.62% in 2016–17 and 14% in 2015–16).
 70% of annual wind generation is during the five months duration from May to September coinciding with Southwest monsoon duration.

-In India, solar power is complementary to wind power as it is generated mostly during the non-monsoon period in daytime.
-Nearly 60% of the wind power is generated during the night time which is equal to the stored solar power in terms of price.
+In India, solar power is complementary to wind power as it is generated mostly during the non-monsoon period in the daytime.
+Nearly 60% of the wind power is generated during the night time which is equal to the stored solar power in terms of pricing.
+All time maximum wind power generation was 28,974 MW as of 26 January 2025.

 Wind power by state

 There is a growing number of wind energy installations in states across India.
+Gujarat has the highest installed wind power capacity in the country, followed by Tamil Nadu.
+These two states account for around half of India's installed wind capacity.